 To investigate this potential issue, we first examine whether basic or advanced treated plants received any special funding from the government.
-We find the government did not allocate more transfers or granted more loans to basic or advanced plants relative to the comparison plants, neither in the short run nor in the long run (Table A.8, Panel A, columns 1-2).
-Moreover, we check whether plants that received the Soviet transfer became more accessible than comparison plants after the intervention, which may have contributed to their success.
-However, we find that the distance from railroads and roads, statistically indistinguishable at the time of the transfer, did not differentially change between the three groups of plants in the following decades (Table A.8, Panel A, columns 3-4).
+We find the government did not allocate more transfers or granted more loans to basic or advanced plants relative to the comparison plants, neither in the short run nor in the long run (Table A.9, Panel A, columns 1-2).15 Moreover, we check whether plants that received the Soviet transfer became more accessible to roads and railroads than comparison plants after the intervention, which may have contributed to their success.
+However, we find that the distance from railroads and roads, statistically indistinguishable at the time of the transfer, did not differentially change between the three groups of plants in the following decades (Table A.9, Panel A, columns 3-4).